 A Ride to Work or the Beach All While You Take a Nap

 Do you think Uber, Lyft, and the ride-share economy have upended the transportation world in the past five years?
 That’s merely the stuff of streamlining the taxicab market with technology – what about cars that actually drive for us?

 Major technology companies have been heavily investing in and testing fully automated vehicles.
 Google began their self-driving car project in 2009 and in 2016 this project became called Waymo.
 It has come a long way from in-lab testing.

 In 2017, Google reported that Waymo introduced Chrysler Pacifica Hybrid minivans that are self-driving.
-Google recently deployed 500 of these vehicles in Phoenix, Arizona with the intention of gathering data from driving in a safe and government approved area.
+Google recently deployed 500 of these vehicles in Phoenix, Arizona with the intention of gathering data from driving in a safe and government approved area around modular buildings.

 But now some of the self-driving vehicles are going beyond the data collection stage.

 Waymo’s Early Rider program has also rolled out in Phoenix to a select group of individuals and families in order to provide feedback.
 This means actual families have begun using these self-driving vehicles – meaning they are being driving around by the car itself – while getting to school and work and the beach (well, I suppose not in Phoenix, but you get the idea).

 With entry into the lives of real people in select U.S. locations, companies are making big strides in commercializing autonomous driving technology and on their way to further distribution in select locations.

 You may find yourself driving – or rather, being drive in – a self-driving vehicle sooner than you think.